splunk/public-o11y-docs/admin/authentication-tokens/org-tokens.rst

     You can't delete tokens; you can only disable them.

-To disable a token, select :menuselection:`Disable` from the token's Actions menu.
+To disable a token, select :menuselection:`Disable` from the token's actions menu (|more| icon).
 The line that displays the token has a shaded background, which indicates that the token is disabled.
 The UI displays disabled tokens at the end of the tokens list, after the enabled tokens.

-To re-enable a disabled token, select :menuselection:`Enable` from the disabled token's Actions menu.
+To enable a disabled token, select :menuselection:`Enable` from the disabled token's actions menu (|more| icon).
 The line that displays the token has a light background, which indicates that the token is enabled.